 The piezoelectric effect is the interaction between the mechanical and electrical potential in crystalline materials.
 Applying voltage through a piezoelectric material changes the crystals' electric polarization and creates mechanical deformation (the material can expand or shrink).

 TDK PowerHapTM 0904H014V060 elongation measured between cymbal end-caps as a function of voltage.
 Source: 0904H014V060 Datasheet

 The piezo actuator’s mechanical movement is the result of the applied electric field through the material.
 Therefore, it is essential to respect the minimum voltage requirements for your piezo driver.
 Using less than the required voltage will result in less material movement and less feedback from the actuator.

 TDK PowerHapTM 0904H014V060 force-stroke diagram with different load springs.
 Typical stiffness 150 N/mm.
 Source: 0904H014V060 Datasheet

 Talking of the material polarity, you need to be careful when you select your piezo driver.
-Some actuator will be bipolar, meaning they can sustain waveforms with both positive and negative amplitudes and some are unipolar, meaning they can only work with positive voltage waveforms.
+Some actuators will be bipolar, meaning they can sustain waveforms with both positive and negative amplitudes, and some are unipolar, meaning they can only work with positive voltage waveforms.

-You need to be aware of your actuator polarity in order to select a piezo driver that can effectively work.
-Generally, a bipolar driver will be able to drive a unipolar piezo actuator, but the opposite is not true.
+You need to be aware of your actuator polarity to select a piezo driver that can effectively work.
+Generally, a bipolar driver will drive a unipolar piezo actuator, but the opposite is not valid.

 3. Capacitive Load

-A higher capacitive load will required higher power to charge it quickly, so make sure your piezo driver supports the actuator capacitance.
+A higher capacitive load will require higher power to charge it quickly, making sure your piezo driver supports the actuator capacitance.